yarec/react-layout-generator/README.md

 * Organization charts
 * Diagrams
 * Editors
+* Games

 ## Use

-The basic use is to use ReactLayout as a parent element flowed by one or more elements with a data-layout property.
+The basic use is to use ReactLayout as a parent element followed by zero or more elements with a data-layout property.

 ```html
 <ReactLayout />